-- The advantages of using vetiver hedges for protection of road infrastructure works are summarised as follows: - Vetiver hedge can be rapidly established in arid conditions and poor soils with little if any nutrients. - Once established vetiver hedges are maintenance free and withstand arid and dry season conditions including bush fires. - Provides protection to steep cuts and fill batters resulting in substantial savings in earthwork costs.
+The advantages of using vetiver hedges to protect road infrastructure works are summarized as follows:

-- Encourages sheet flow and reduced water runoff velocities resulting in natural vegetation re-growth and prevention of erosion. - Eliminates undermining of hard rock structures - Effective alternative to hard rock check dams - Effective prevention of gully erosion - Very cost effective, with savings ranging from 73% for culvert protection to 64% for table drain and miscellaneous protection works and 60% for road shoulder protection. - In highly erodible soils, the most important advantage of vetiver technology over conventional structures is that rock, structures themselves are not stable and required constant maintenance to protect the road works which will add to the overall operating costs of infrastructure in the long term.
+- Vetiver hedges can be rapidly established in arid conditions and poor soils with little if any nutrients. - Once established vetiver hedges are maintenance free and withstand arid and dry-season conditions, including bush fires. - Provides protection to steep cuts and fill batters resulting in substantial savings in earthwork costs. - Encourages sheet flow and reduced water runoff velocity resulting in natural vegetation regrowth and prevention of erosion. - Eliminates undermining of hard rock structures. - Effective alternative to hard rock check dams. - Effective prevention of gully erosion. - Very cost effective, with savings ranging from 73 % for culvert protection to 64 % for table drain and miscellaneous protection works and 60 % for road shoulder protection. - In highly erodible soils, the most important advantage of vetiver technology over conventional structures is that rock structures themselves are not stable and constant maintenance is required to protect the road works, which will add to the overall operating costs of infrastructure in the long term.